liaochenlanruo/pgcgap/docs/index.md

 - __Paths of external programs__

   Not needed if they were in the environment variables path.
-Users can check with the "--check-external-programs" option for the essential programs.
+Users can check with the "\-\-check-external-programs" option for the essential programs.
   <br/>

   - __[\-\-abricate-bin (PATH)]__          Path to abyss binary file.
 Default tries if abyss is in PATH;